St. Louis Hills:

 As with any post-divorce firearm transaction, we avoided assumptions.
 We did not ask about the terms of the settlement or how decisions were made.
 Our focus was narrow and appropriate: confirm lawful ownership, review condition, and provide a clear path forward.

-Why This Matters in Divorce Scenarios
+Why This Matters in Missouri Divorce Cases

 A Professional Relationship, Not a Transactional One